-Projected Goals for FY 2021 - 2023: Enter performance goal.
+Projected Goals for FY 2021 - 2023:

+Enter performance goal.

 The CHP's goal is to obtain a measurable decrease in the number of injury and fatal traffic crashes involving CMVs on California's rural roadways.
-This will be accomplished by

-Page 51 of 87 last updated on: 8/26/2022 12:06:52 PM tracking strike force activities and providing these statistics to the MCSAP grant coordinator.
+This will be accomplished by tracking strike force activities and providing these statistics to the MCSAP grant coordinator.
 An evaluation will be provided based on the number of strike forces completed.
 Cumulative data will be reflected in quarterly reports to the FMCSA.